bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Review logical networks
 -----------------------

-In **BlueBanquise**, nodes are connected together through logical network.
+In **BlueBanquise**, nodes are connected together through logical networks.
 Most of the time, logical networks will match your physical network, but for advanced networking, it can be different.